Medically reviewed by Drugs.com. Last updated on Mar 1, 2020.

 • Liver injury: Elevations of transaminase and/or bilirubin have been reported in patients receiving vedolizumab.
 Discontinue therapy in patients with jaundice or other evidence of significant liver injury such as fatigue, anorexia, right upper abdominal discomfort, or dark urine.

-• Progressive multifocal leukoencephalopathy: Integrin receptor antagonists have been associated with progressive multifocal leukoencephalopathy (PML), a rare and often fatal opportunistic infection of the central nervous system caused by the John Cunningham (JC) virus.
+• Progressive multifocal leukoencephalopathy: Progressive multifocal leukoencephalopathy (PML), a rare and often fatal opportunistic infection of the CNS caused by the John Cunningham virus, has been reported with integrin receptor antagonists, including vedolizumab.
 Monitor patients for any new onset or worsening of neurological signs and symptoms including progressive weakness on one side of the body or clumsiness of limbs, disturbance of vision, and changes in thinking, memory, and orientation leading to confusion and personality changes.
 Symptoms may progress over days to weeks and can lead to death or severe disability in weeks to months.
-If PML is suspected withhold therapy and refer to a neurologist; if confirmed, discontinue therapy permanently.
+If PML is suspected, withhold therapy and refer to a neurologist; if confirmed, discontinue therapy permanently.

 • Immunizations: Patients should be brought up to date with all immunizations according to immunization guidelines before initiating therapy.
 Live vaccines should not be given concurrently unless the benefits outweigh the risks; there are no data on the secondary transmission of infection by live vaccines with vedolizumab.
 Non-live vaccines may be given concurrently.